The Grudge (song): Commercial performance

 "The Grudge" debuted at number 16 on the US Billboard Hot 100 issued for September 23, 2023.
 In Canada, the song entered at number 18 on the Canadian Hot 100 issued for the same date and was certified platinum by Music Canada.
 It debuted at number 45 on the UK Singles Chart.
-"The Grudge" received a silver certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it Rodrigo's 18th-biggest song in the country in February 2024.
+"The Grudge" received a gold certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it Rodrigo's 18th-biggest song in the country in February 2024.

 In Australia, "The Grudge" entered at number 13.
 The song debuted at number 10 in New Zealand and became Rodrigo's 11th top 10 song.
 It charted at number 14 on the Billboard Global 200.
 "The Grudge" also reached national record charts at number 2 on the Sweden Heatseeker chart, number 6 in Ireland, number 35 in Greece, and number 48 in Portugal.
 The song received a platinum certification in Brazil.